samdavis007/sdmgamedev123/README.md

-- 👋 Hi, I’m @samdavis007
+- 👋 Hi, I’m Sam Davis Martin
-- 👀 I’m interested in game development
+- 👀 I’m interested in Game Development
 - 🌱 I’m currently learning BTech in ComputerScience
 - 💞️ I’m looking to collaborate on gaming industry
 - 📫 How to reach me ...